rachit-keshari/My-Diary-App/README.md

-# Getting Started with Create React App
+# My Diary App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was build with ReactJS & firebase.

 ## Available Scripts